ezEngine/docs-src/pages/docs/graphics/shaders/shader-render-state.md

   Bitmask applied when writing to the stencil buffer.
 Use `255` (all bits) to write the full stencil value.

+* int **StencilRefValue** = 0

+  The reference value used for stencil comparisons and operations.
+When comparing, this value (masked by `StencilReadMask`) is compared against the stencil buffer value.
+When using `StencilOp_Replace`, this value (masked by `StencilWriteMask`) is written to the stencil buffer.

+  Set this to `-1` to use a dynamic stencil reference value provided by the rendering code at runtime, rather than the fixed value from the shader.

+* bool **UseUserStencilRef** = false

+  When `true`, the stencil reference value is provided dynamically by the rendering code at runtime.
+When `false`, the shader's `StencilRefValue` is used.
+Setting `StencilRefValue` to `-1` implicitly enables this option.

 #### Front-Face Stencil Operations

 These operations apply to front-facing polygons (see `FrontCounterClockwise` to configure winding order).